Northern Santa Barbara County: The Heart of Santa Barbara Wine Country

-Santa Barbara County Wine Country is one of the most diverse wine grap growing regions on the planet.
-Its 25,000+ planted acres produce nearly three million cases of world-class and award-winning chardonnay, pinot noir, cabernet sauvignon, sauvignon blan, syrah and 50 other varietals.
+Santa Barbara County Wine Country is one of the most diverse wine grape growing regions on the planet.
+Its 25,000+ planted acres produce nearly three million cases of world-class and award-winning chardonnay, pinot noir, cabernet sauvignon, sauvignon blanc, syrah and 50 other varietals.
 Wine grapes are the County’s second largest agricultural crop.
 The county’s nearly 200 wineries, stunning vineyards, and trendy tasting rooms make Santa Barbara County’s northern “vineyard country” a must-see wine destination.

 The economic impact of Santa Barbara Wine Country is impressive, with the sector supporting around 9,000 jobs, providing $101.7 million in Federal taxes, $93.6 million in State and local taxes, and $2.4 million in Santa Barbara County non-profit contributions.
-Total economic impact (Economic Impact of Santa Barbara County’s Wine & Grapes, 2013) is $1.7 billion in Santa Barbara County, with an estimated $2 billion potential, assumeing expanded wine making capacity.
+Total economic impact (Economic Impact of Santa Barbara County’s Wine & Grapes, 2013) is $1.7 billion in Santa Barbara County, with an estimated $2 billion potential, assuming expanded wine making capacity.

 Santa Barbara Wine Country’s family vineyards feature a host of year-round activities of interest to visitors and residents alike – vineyard tours, library and barrel tastings, winemaker dinners, and cause-focused events.
 Local tasting rooms also maintain full calendars of wine-lover activities.